Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM: Introduction

 \section{Introduction}

-The next generation of wireless communication systems is {deemed} to support reliable data transmission in high-mobility scenarios, including high-speed {trains}, vehicle-to-everything systems, and {low-earth-orbit satellite} networks \cite{HighMob}. {In those scenarios, the legacy orthogonal frequency division multiplexing (OFDM) may be infeasible as it tends to suffer from destroyed subcarrier orthogonality and hence the increased inter-carrier interference \cite{OFDM_Disadvan}.
-By contrast, affine frequency division multiplexing (AFDM) \cite{AFDM} has emerged recently as a promising Doppler-resilient waveform.} In AFDM, {every information symbol} is modulated using the inverse discrete affine Fourier transform (IDAFT) to {a chirp subcarrier that occupies} the entire bandwidth, thereby {leading to enhanced} robustness against Doppler spread. {At the same time, AFDM enjoys excellent backwards compatibility as it can be efficiently implemented through the minimal modification of the OFDM systems \cite{Chirp}.
+The next generation of wireless communication systems is {deemed} to support reliable data transmission in high-mobility scenarios, including high-speed {trains}, vehicle-to-everything systems, and {low-earth-orbit satellite} networks \cite{HighMob}. {In those scenarios, the conventional orthogonal frequency division multiplexing (OFDM) may experience significant performance degradation due to Doppler-induced inter-carrier interference (ICI) \cite{OFDM_Disadvan}}\footnote{{Under frequency selective Rayleigh fading channels, Doppler shifts in OFDM can be estimated and cancelled using maximum likelihood (ML) techniques \cite{TurboCoded_R1Add_2,OFDM_R1Add_1}.
+However, in doubly selective channels, residual Doppler estimation errors may remain \cite{OFDM_R1Add_2}, which motivates the investigation of Doppler-resilient waveforms.}}.
+Against this background, affine frequency division multiplexing (AFDM) \cite{AFDM} has emerged recently as a promising Doppler-resilient waveform.
+In AFDM, {every information symbol} is modulated using the inverse discrete affine Fourier transform (IDAFT) {onto} {a chirp subcarrier that occupies} the entire bandwidth, thereby {leading to enhanced} robustness against Doppler spread. {At the same time, AFDM enjoys excellent backwards compatibility as it can be efficiently implemented through the minimal modification of the OFDM systems \cite{Chirp}.
 Additionally,} AFDM is capable of achieving a separable channel representation and attaining full diversity in doubly selective channels by appropriately tuning the chirp rate according to the maximum Doppler spread \cite{AFDM_Para1}.

 {There has been a substantial body of research on AFDM, including pilot-aided channel estimation for AFDM \cite{AFDM}, non-orthogonal AFDM \cite{NonAFDM_1,NonAFDM_2}, AFDM aided integrated sensing and communications \cite{AFDM_ISAC}, as well as various integration schemes with sparse code multiple access \cite{AFDM_SCMA}, index modulation \cite{AFDM_IM}, and generalized spatial modulation \cite{AFDM_GSM}}.
 However, most existing studies {have only} considered AFDM with a cyclic periodic prefix (CPP).
 As a parallel development, zero padding (ZP) has been widely adopted in OFDM as an alternative to cyclic prefix (CP) to eliminate inter-symbol interference (ISI) while preserving the advantageous sparsity and lower-triangular structure of the time-domain (TD) channel matrix \cite{ZP-OFDM,ZP-OFDM1,ZP-OFDM2}. {Moreover, ZP-based multicarrier systems enjoy higher power transmission efficiency, ensure reliable symbol recovery under deep channel fading (i.e., channel spectral nulls), and provide enhanced capabilities in channel estimation and tracking \cite{ZP-OFDM}.} These structural and performance benefits motivate us to exploit ZP-{aided} AFDM systems {in this work}.